manifoldfinance/defi-threat/README.md

 # DeFi Threat Matrix

-- v3 of the DeFi Matrix will be released in January
+- v3 of the DeFi Matrix will be released at ETH Denver 2022

 - v1 and v2 can be found below